bvibber/turtle-world/readme.md

 make "atari" 400

 ; prints 400
-print get "atari"
+print thing "atari"
 ```

-To get variable values, a shortcut `:` prefix can be used as a shortcut like `get`:
+To get variable values, a shortcut `:` prefix can be used as a shortcut for `thing`:

 ```
 ; let's go big
 make "atari" sum :atari 400